pajamasoft/PJs-Enchants/ReadMe.md

 | Frost Walker | | | ❌ |

 ## Enchantment Cross-Mechanics
-Many of PJ's Enchantments interact with each other:
+Some of PJ's Enchantments interact with each other:
 * Defuse hits will never trigger Unstable
 * Antigravity cannot lift those with Grounded